open-telemetry/opentelemetry-specification/specification/trace/api.md

 There MUST NOT be any API for creating a `Span` other than with a [`Tracer`](#tracer).

-`Span` creation MUST NOT set the newly created `Span` as the active `Span` in the [implicit `Context`](#context-interaction) by default, but this functionality MAY be offered additionally as a separate operation in languages with implicit context propagation.
+In languages with implicit `Context` propagation, `Span` creation MUST NOT set the newly created `Span` as the active `Span` in the [current `Context`](#context-interaction) by default, but this functionality MAY be offered additionally as a separate operation.

 The API MUST accept the following parameters: